MuhammadMuneeb007/Identifying-genes-associated-with-30-phenotypes-using-machine-deep-learning-/README.md

 This step lists all the genes with the best-performing deep learning algorithms identified in terms of AUC, MCC, and F1 scores.

-**python Step 13 - List Identified Genes - Deep learning.py**
+**python Step 14 - Get all genes identified and plot common SNPs and genes between phenotypes.py**

-This step lists all the genes with the best-performing deep learning algorithms identified in terms of AUC, MCC, and F1 scores.
+Combine the genes identified by the machine and deep learning algorithms and find the common SNPs and genes between phenotypes.

+**python Step 15 - Plot Results.py**

+Plot the heatmap of classification performance and the number of genes identified.